keshavdewan/8-Weeks-SQL-Challenge/Case Study 3 - Foodie-Fi/Foodie-Fi.md

 ### 10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)
 _Approach taken_
 -	People have used *width bucket* formula
--	I am using CASE statement having 30day time gap and calulating using another CTE
+-	I am using CASE statement having 30day time gap and calculating using another CTE

 ````sql
 WITH trial_plan AS (